diegonacimiento/diegonacimiento/README.md

 - **Nest.js:** To develop scalable and modular backends using TypeScript.
 - **MongoDB:** To explore NoSQL databases and their efficient integration with Node.js.

-If you have an interesting project or just want to chat about code, feel free to reach out!
-I'm always open to new challenges and collaborations.
+If you've got a cool project in mind or just want to chat about code, hit me up!
+I'm always down for new challenges and collaborations.

 ## Connect with Me